GMAT Exam Syllabus 2025

 There are a total of 23 questions in this section and you get 45 minutes to answer the same.
 Types of questions in this section are: Reading Comprehension and Critical Reasoning.

-GMAT Focus Reading Comprehension Syllabus
+GMAT Reading Comprehension Syllabus

 This section measures your ability to comprehend words and statements.
 Mainly, the skills tested include: